misterflud/aoleynikov/chapter_011/crud3/readme.md

 26.02.2018
 Remember about maven -- it cann't show the problem in pom.xml.
 It creates strange situation when server starts with some files from project, but HTTP request doesn't work.
 When you delete the web.xml you should add in pom.xml maven-war-plugin.

+27.02.2018
+I feels that Spring help me to create project and it becomes easier than using just servlets.